gbdev/pandocs/content/Video_Display.md

 Non-CGB mode, the smaller the X coordinate, the higher the priority.
 The tie breaker (same X coordinates) is the same priority as in CGB mode.

-Where sprites overlap, the OBJ-to-BG Priority (attribute bit 7) of the lower priority sprites is ignored.
+After sprites priorities have been determined, in those areas where they overlap the OBJ-to-BG Priority (attribute bit 7) of the lower priority sprites is ignored.
 Only the highest-priority nonzero sprite pixel at any given point is compared against the background.
 Thus if a sprite with a higher priority but with OBJ-to-BG Priority turned on overlaps a sprite with a lower priority and a nonzero background